Raghulrook/Ineuron-Assignment/README.md

 Q9.
 Can we take more than one input from the user using single input() function?
 If yes, how?
 If no, why?

+Ans;

+yes we can use one input function or more than one input from users, i.e;A,B,C,D,E,F,G=input("Enter the Seven Value",).split() print("First number is {}, second number is {}, third number is {}, fourth is {}, Five number is {}, Six number is {}, Seven number is {}".format(A, B, C, D, E, F, G))

 Q10.
 What are keywords?

+Ans;

+Python has a set of keywords that are reserved words that cannot be used as variable names, function names, or any other identifiers ,i.e; Append,and,not,or,str,class ,type.